BrownDogTech/alexa_math_dog/README.md

 # Alexa Math Dog

-This is code and design details for a skill for Amazon Alexa.
+This is the code for a new Alexa Skill that helps kids and adults alike practice and strengthen basic math facts.
 This code is designed and built to run in AWS Lambda.

 Included files are: